TianYu-00/TianYu-00/README.md

 -----------------------
 <div align="left">
 <p>Hello, I'm Tian! 👋 Welcome to my GitHub page!
 I have a huge passion for pragramming, gaming and learning new technologies.
 I enjoy learning, building and experimenting with various of projects/ideas.
 I'm constantly learning and exploring new technologies to expand my skills.</p>
-<p>I'm currently working on re-creating my portfolio website with new knowledge gathered from attending Northcoders Software Development bootcamp, its coming out very soon!
 <p>Feel free to look through my repo if youre interested in knowing me.
 Happy coding! </p>
 </div>